ace-design/cosmic/README.md

   ToBridge(brBehavior) // Step 5 : generate Python code for Raspberry
 ```

-A sugar syntaxic trick allows the user to abstract this process:
+A sugar syntactic trick allows the user to abstract this process:

 ```scala
   val composed = alice + bob // Step 1